rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 --8<--
 ```

-In detail:
+In more detail...

-- Function specifications are given using special `/*@ ... @*/` comments, placed in-between the function argument list and the function body.
+- Function specifications are written inside special `/*@ ... @*/`
+  comments, placed between the function argument list and the function
+  body.

-- The keyword `ensures` indicates the postcondition.
+- The keyword `ensures` introduces the function's _postcondition_ --
+  that is, a logical statement that should be true when the function returns.

 - The keyword `return` refers to the return value.